facebook/create-react-app/docusaurus/docs/getting-started.md

 ---
 id: getting-started
-title: Getting started
+title: Getting Started
-sidebar_label: Getting started
 ---

 Create React App is an officially supported way to create single-page React applications.
 It offers a modern build setup with no configuration.

 ## Quick Start